clear-blue-technologies-inc/AbstractionLayer/README.md

 logger->log("LogTag", "Hello World", LogTpye::Info);
 ```

 The main application code hasn't been altered so I know the logic is correct.
 It will print as long as the ported code works.
+If it doesn't print I can eliminate 50% of the code (the main application code) as a potential source of the bug since it's already been tested and has not changed.